kristjanjansen/cusco/readme.md

 with a solution with clearer data and control flow.
 Currently the view logic is diffused into models, controllers, views and utility functions.

-The proposal is to introduce some MVVC and functional programming ideas to view rendering.
+The proposal is to introduce some MVVC and declarative programming ideas to view rendering.

 Here are some core concepts:

 #### 1. Models